Birds of Paradise (2021 film): Plot

+Marine and Kate grow closer over the ensuing weeks.
+Kate reveals she is from a working-class background attending on a scholarship, while Marine is the daughter of the US Ambassador to France.
+At an embassy party, it is revealed that Kate's scholarship is funded by Marine's family.
+Her mother, seeing Kate as competition, threatens to revoke it, but Marine defends her friend.
+Later, Kate faces immense pressure, turns to drugs supplied by fellow dancer Jean Paul, and has sex with Felipe, the academy's best male dancer.
+Despite this, Marine and Kate make a pact to work together to jointly win the prize.
+Marine also confides that she blames herself for Ollie's death, as she ignored his phone calls the night he committed suicide.
+Kate comforts her, insisting it was not her fault.

-Marine reveals to Kate that she blames herself for Ollie's death.
-The two of them had been dancing passionately at their home and their mother mistakenly believed they were having sex.
-Afterwards, Ollie began using drugs.
-On the night he killed himself, Marine ignored his phone calls.
-Kate comforts Marine, insisting that it wasn't her fault.
-As the day of the prize draws nearer, Kate rises in the class rankings, while Marine often struggles.
-The students learn of another opportunity: dancer and choreographer Benjamin Mouton is going to offer one of them the job as understudy to his principal ballerina.
-Kate quickly becomes frontrunner for the position.
-Kate learns that her scholarship has been cancelled and that her father has to sell their house to pay for her tuition.
-Benjamin tells her how a donor once forced him to pick a ballerina by threatening to cut off funds.
-An enraged Kate accuses Marine of having her parents withdraw the scholarship.
-The next day, Marine learns that Kate has told the other students that Marine and Ollie were having sex.
-Marine is comforted by Madame Brunelle, who recounts her own difficulties as a ballerina.
-She leaves Marine with a motto: "Blessed is she who falls.
+As the final contest draws near, Kate rises in the rankings while Marine struggles.
+The students learn of another opportunity: choreographer Benjamin Mouton is offering a job as an understudy.
+Kate becomes the frontrunner, but soon learns her scholarship has been cancelled.
+An enraged Kate accuses Marine of having her parents withdraw the funds.
+In retaliation, Marine learns that Kate told other students a false rumor that Marine and Ollie were having sex.
+Marine is comforted by Madame Brunelle, who leaves her with a motto: "Blessed is she who falls.
 Blessed is she who rises again."
-Marine, who has been paired with Felipe, offers to dance solo at the final contest and Felipe is reassigned to Kate.
-At the contest, Marine dances an avant garde routine of her own design, before storming out.
-Fellow dancer Luc, compliments her as a great choreographer and says he will be honored to dance for her one day.
+Marine offers to dance solo at the final contest, allowing Felipe to be paired with Kate.
+At the competition, Marine dances an avant-garde routine of her own design before storming out.
 Kate wins the prize.

-Three years later, Kate is a wildly successful ballerina, headlining her own show.
-After a show she is approached by Marine.
-Marine says that she still dances, mainly at The Jungle.
-She thanks Kate, saying that her one time friend's actions forced her to move out of her comfort zone and that she is truly happy for the first time in her life.
-Kate drives away, but returns and yells at Marine that she should hate Kate for how she betrayed her.
-Marine responds with Madame Brunelle's motto: "Blessed is she who falls.
-Blessed is she who rises again."
+Three years later, Kate is a wildly successful ballerina headlining her own show.
+After a performance, she is approached by Marine, who explains she still dances, mainly at The Jungle.
+Marine thanks Kate, saying her betrayal forced her out of her comfort zone and made her truly happy for the first time.
+Kate drives away but returns, yelling that Marine should hate her for the betrayal.
+Marine simply responds with Madame Brunelle's motto.
 At The Jungle, Kate dances a routine choreographed by Marine and rises into the air.